Previous Post – Day 2: From Ramhill Lake To Just Below Rawhide Lake

 - campsite: on RR, while not the best (slight slope, all rock beside falls/rapids) still welcomed after a day of struggling!

 “Did all that really happen just five hours ago?” we wondered as we got up for what we figured would be a challenging Day 3.
-Blocking the river within view of the campsite was the next set of deadfall and sweepers.
-We concentrated on our bowls of oatmeal and savoured the filtered coffee in our large mugs while we talked through the events of the past day – the swamped canoe, the dead Spot, the gunshots at dusk, the SAR helicopter buzzing over our tent, the two members of the SAR team repelling down …wow!
+Blocking the river within view from the campsite was the next set of deadfall and sweepers.
+We concentrated on our bowls of oatmeal and savoured the filtered coffee in our large mugs while we talked through the events of the past day – the swamped canoe, the dead Spot, the gunshots at dusk, the SAR helicopter buzzing over our tent, the two members of the SAR team rappelling down …wow!

 With the tent down, we took one last look at our tent site before we set off.
 It had been a lucky find within an hour of our canoe swamping episode.
 I turned one more time to the upturned base and roots of a fallen tree and imagined a face staring back at me!